Candyzorua/ar-demo/README.md

 # Virtual Try-On In Angular 16

 ## Overview
-- An augmented reality web app where you can choose different accessories to try on different parts of your body.
+- An augmented reality web app where you can choose shoes to try on virtually.
 - Uses Angular 16 and [WebAR.rocks.hand](https://github.com/WebAR-rocks/WebAR.rocks.hand), a JavaScript library for hand tracking.
 - [Netlify deploy link](https://comfy-mermaid-e2563f.netlify.app/barefoot-vto)